thlorenz/phe-wasm/README.md

 `Documentation` contains the description of the algorithms used in the evaluators.

+The `examples` directory has some examples that demonstrates how to use the interface.

 ---------
 Compile and test
 ---------
-Simply run `make` can compile the source files and test program.
+Simply run `make` can compile the libraries and test program.

-If you like to add more flags in gcc, you may export the flags to the variable CFLAGS.
+If you'd like to add more flags in gcc, you may export the flags to the environment variable `CFLAGS`.
 One example is `export CLFAGS="-Ofast"`.

 After the compilation, it generates two programs `five` and `seven`.
 These test programs are cloned from Cactus Kev's evaulator, which loops over all possible